10 Ideas for Recycling Old Towels

 - Cut in strips sized large enough to use as cleaning rags.
 Use for household cleaning as well as washing your car.

-- Make dusting or bath mitts.
-Pattern you can try: free dust mitts pattern (found at bottom) or simply trace an outline of hand adding a 1/2″ seam allowance.
+- Make dusting or bath mitts, simply trace an outline of your hand adding a 1/2″ seam allowance and then sew.

-- Make potholders and use the old towels for the batting.
+- Make potholders and use the old towels for protective batting.

 - Make hot water bottle covers, nice and cozy!

-- Make totebags or drawstring bags.
-Ideas: for the beach, swimming lessons or hanging laundry bags.
+- Make beach bags & totes that are ideal for the beach, swimming lessons or hanging laundry bags.

 - Quilted slippers – with old towels used as the batting, your feet can breathe better and won’t sweat as much.